TZstatsADS/Spring2020-Project3-group6/README.md

 	+ Schmidle, Daniel
 	+ Zhang, Tianshu

 + Project summary: In this project, we developed multiple classification models to perform facial emotion recognition.
-Comparing with a baseline model, our models have improved the test accuracy, computational cost, and storage size.
-The best model is particularly introduced to the class with the presentation.
+Comparing with a baseline model we chose (Gradient Boosting Machine), our models have improved the test accuracy, computational cost, and storage size.
+The best model out of all models tested is SVM + PCA model, which is to be introduced and explained more thoroughly to the class during the presentation.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md))